yzdxs/learn-anything/study-plan/readme.md

 # operating systems

+- helpful to have understanding of
+	- programming
-- assumes you have good knowledge of programming and computer science
+	- computer science

 ## basics